Guarana Seed Powder - Rainforest Energizer

 The xanthine alkaloids (caffeine, theophylline, theobromine) are believed to contribute significantly to guaraná's therapeutic activity.
 In clinical studies, theophylline stimulates the heart and central nervous system, enhances alertness and alleviates fatigue.
 It also has strong diuretic activity and reduces constriction of the bronchioles, making it useful in asthma.
 Theobromine has similar effects.
 Certainly many traditional uses of guaraná may be explained by its caffeine content.
 Among its many documented effects, caffeine has been shown to facilitate fat loss and reduce fatigue.

-Suggested use: 1 tsp powder per 1 cup of water.
+1 tsp powder per 1 cup of water.
 Recommended as an infusion or in warm beverages.
 If you're very sensitive to caffeine, 1/2tsp will suffice.
+(We recommend everyone to listen to their body intuitively, follow the dosage that resonates the most with you.)

 *Available in bulk formats, contact us at email@example.com